learnwithgurpreet/react-autocomplete/README.md

 generate the render tree for each item in the dropdown menu. `styles` is an optional set of styles that can be applied to improve the look/feel of the items in the dropdown menu.

+#### `suggestionsMenuId: String`
+Set the id of the menu of suggestions. will be used to link the input with it, so screen readers find it

 #### `autoHighlight: Boolean` (optional)
 Default value: `true`